 Goldfinch SEIS Fund

-The Goldfinch SEIS Fund is one of our favourite SEIS funds, investing in a range of companies developing film, TV and computer games.
+The Goldfinch SEIS Fund invests in a range of companies developing film, TV and computer games.

 Runaway media successes such as Harry Potter are the ones that grab people’s attention, but finding them is like looking for a needle in a haystack.
 The Goldfinch SEIS Fund aims to generate returns not only if there is a big hit but also from general production activities which do not depend solely on the success of the creative work.